ZStanikzai/Welcome-to-Software-Engineering/README.md

 # Welcome-to-Software-Engineering
-Welcome to SoftwareENgineering class Fall 2020
+Welcome to Software Engineering class Fall 2020 welcome to Saftware Engineering class Fall 2020 at AUAF